 But an Illinois civil union is not a marriage.
 A civil union there does not provide federal protections or responsibilities otherwise offered to married couples.
 Examples include Social Security survivors' and spousal benefits, immigration rights associated with marriage, and the right to file joint federal tax returns.

 The state of Connecticut, on the other hand, began with civil unions and later expanded marriage to include same-sex couples.
 The state enacted a civil union law in 2005, and then in 2010, state lawmakers agreed to repeal prior marriage laws and fully replace them with genderless terminology.
 All references to marriage became fully gender-neutral.

 Connecticut civil unions ceased to be provided in 2010 and existing civil unions were automatically converted into marriages.
 Same-sex marriages, civil unions and broad domestic partnerships from other jurisdictions are legally treated as marriages in the state.

 Many states in New England (like Rhode Island, Vermont, and New Hampshire) have followed a similar path of initially having civil unions that were converted to marriages.

 But what a civil union is and whether it continues to exist in its current legal incarnation, particularly since same-sex marriage is now an option in all states, remains to be seen.
 For more information, FindLaw's Same Sex Marriage section is a constantly-updated resource.

 Since civil unions were primarily legal workarounds for committed same-sex couples prior to federal recognition of equal marriage rights, the arrangement has largely lost its value.
-But if you are in a same-sex relationship and have specific questions about getting married, have an experienced family law attorney conduct an initial review of your legal situation at no cost.
+But if you're in a same-sex relationship and have specific questions about getting married, it's a good idea to contact a family law attorney in your area.